-If the behaviour continues, or you consider an instance to be particularly serious, please implement the grievance procedure.
+If your concerns continue, or you consider an instance to be particularly serious, please implement the grievance procedure.
 We assure you that grievances will be dealt with promptly and in a discreet and caring manner.

 Should you feel an individual grievance is not appropriate to the situation, you may consider using our confidential reporting procedure.